tlevine/www.thomaslevine.com/content/!/edit-my-site/index.md

 ---
 title: Edit my site
+description: This is how you make changes to www.thomaslevine.com.
 ---
 Most of the articles on my site are quite a mess, and it would be nice if that could change.
 Here's how you can help.